Skip to main content

 Viewing Task Data

-For task-based activities (eForms), use View Data from the activity context menu to see submitted form data after task completion.
+For task-based activities (eForms), use View Data to see submitted form data after task completion.

 Activities

-Displays all activities executed as part of the process instance.
+Displays all activities executed as part of the automation.

 Columns include: Workflow, Display Name, Session, Status, Started At, Ended On, Duration